jmFang/orm-engine/README.md

 2. orm find
 3. orm update

-run result is in diretory `images`
+Attach: The pictures of running results are in diretory `images`

 ### userinfo